Achievable logoAchievable logo

 5. Isomerization to G3P

 An isomerase converts DHAP into glyceraldehyde‑3‑phosphate, so the pathway continues with two G3P molecules.
-Up to this point, two ATPs have been spent per glucose.
+By this point, two ATP have been invested per glucose.

 6. Oxidation and Phosphate Addition

-Each G3P is oxidized, generating NADH, and is phosphorylated again to form 1,3-bisphosphoglycerate—this does not require an additional ATP.
+Each G3P is oxidized (producing NADH) and phosphorylated to form 1,3-bisphosphoglycerate.
+This phosphorylation does not require an additional ATP.

 7. First ATP Generation

-1,3-bisphosphoglycerate donates a high-energy phosphate to ADP, producing ATP (via substrate-level phosphorylation) and 3-phosphoglycerate.
+1,3-bisphosphoglycerate transfers a high-energy phosphate to ADP, producing ATP (via substrate-level phosphorylation) and 3-phosphoglycerate.

 8. Phosphate Rearrangement

-A mutase enzyme shifts the phosphate group from carbon 3 to carbon 2, forming 2-phosphoglycerate.
+A mutase shifts the phosphate group from carbon 3 to carbon 2, forming 2-phosphoglycerate.

 9. Dehydration

 Enolase removes water, converting 2-phosphoglycerate into phosphoenolpyruvate (PEP).
-This reaction heightens the phosphate group’s energy.
+This step increases the phosphate group’s transfer potential.

 10. Second ATP Formation

-Pyruvate kinase transfers the phosphate from PEP to ADP, yielding another ATP and producing pyruvate, which can be further processed aerobically (in mitochondria) or anaerobically (fermentation).
+Pyruvate kinase transfers the phosphate from PEP to ADP, producing another ATP and forming pyruvate.
+Pyruvate can then be processed aerobically (in mitochondria) or anaerobically (via fermentation).

 First half of glycolysis showing energy-requiring steps and ATP investment in phosphorylation